Real life problem solving - how to solve any problem yourself

 Getting involved, you are in close touch evaluating the diagnostics, the tests, general condition of the patient and responses of the doctor in-charge critically and daily.
 A week passed.

 Her infection in blood could not be controlled in spite of increasing the dose of antibiotics.
-Next step taken by the hospital after a few days of delay was taking the whole abdomen USG.
+Next step taken by the hospital was taking the whole abdomen USG.
 The doctor-in-charge of the case informed you and your friend that, “It is a large stone in kidney that is blocking the urinary path and is the source of this infection.
 Only resort is to operate and it is not an easy operation.”

 “Can you do it here?
 How is the condition of the patient?” you ask.